 I’ve also become incredibly disciplined when it comes to routines and boundaries.
 I make sure I set aside at least one full day off each week, and even though I’m self-employed, I’ve established a set allowance of annual leave that I must take each year.
 After experiencing burnout in 2020, I’ve come to realise that nothing works unless I make time to rest.
 And now I prioritise that, above all else.

-Tell me about your latest venture, CAROUSE, the alcohol-free spirit.
-The alcohol-free market has been rapidly growing the last few years, in what way does your spirit stand out?
+Tell us about your latest venture, CAROUSE, the alcohol-free spirit.
+This market has been rapidly growing the last few years, in what way does your spirit stand out?

-I’ve noticed with each of your ventures you put yourself front and centre, often with a smiling picture of you alongside a heartfelt message.
-It makes the things you do seem warm and personable, and not just a faceless product on the internet.
+With your ventures you put yourself front and centre, often with a smiling picture of you alongside a heartfelt message.
+It makes what you do seem warm and personable, and not just a faceless product.
 Was that intentional?
-Do you find that people buy into you as much as they buy into your products and services?
+Do you find that people buy into you as much as they buy into your services?

 Absolutely, this was very intentional.
 I’ve always aimed to build a truly authentic relationship and a great rapport with my audience.
 There’s a famous quote by Simon Sinek that goes, ‘People don’t buy what you do, they buy why you do it.’
 I’ve taken that to heart, and I hope that by sharing my personal experiences and the stories behind these brands, consumers can see the genuine passion I have for each one.